 A 2017 Bridgespan study of 15 of the greatest social impact stories of the 20th century reveals the majority of initiatives took at least 20 years to achieve success and involved at least one philanthropic investment of $10 million or more.

 “World Vision has the proven methods we know will help end extreme poverty in our lifetime, the community development model that allows these systemic social changes to last after we leave, and the scale to reach millions upon millions of people with this God-honoring work,” said Chris Glynn, senior vice president of Transformational Engagement at World Vision.
 “Large philanthropic gifts are the catalyst that drives us to achieve maximum impact.”

-Over the next couple months, we will share stories about a few of our major donor partners.
-See what has drawn them to World Vision and why they feel led to make significant investments in this work.
+Below are stories about five of our major donor partners.
+See what has drawn them to World Vision and why they felt led to make significant investments in this work.